andaze/WebCorporate/content/services/cloud/index.en.md

   imageName: cloud.png
   imageTitle: ''
   imageDescription: ''
-topText: We support the implementation of cloud services that can be accessed with more security and safety in accordance with the customer's business strategy.
+onTopPage: true
 kind: service
-subtitle: Supporting the best cloud deployment for your digital strategy
+subtitle: Support for companies wishing to "de-subscribe, de-cloud, and de-package" to improve ROI
-description: "Andaze Ltd. supports companies that wish to 'de-subscribe, de-cloud, and de-package' from the perspectives of cost, security, and system operation.
-Our experts will propose the best solution for you, from the creation of the system to its operation."
+description: Andaze Ltd. supports companies that wish to "de-subscribe, de-cloud, and de-package" from the perspectives of cost, security, and system operation.
+Our experts will propose the best solution for you, from the creation of the system to its operation.
 ---
-# Cloud Computing
+# **Support services for de-subscription, de-clouding, and de-packaging**.

 {{< space height="h-10" >}}

-### Supporting the best cloud deployment for your digital strategy

-Cloud computing is essential for DX.
-In addition, the adoption of the most appropriate cloud service is required depending on the customer's business challenges and system environment.
-Andaze will develop a detailed migration roadmap in accordance with the customer's industry, company size, and requirements.
-We not only realize the migration of existing systems to the cloud, but also provide access to them under safer and more secure security, which will be a driving force to promote the transformation of your company in the wake of digitalization.
+### Support for "de-subscription, de-cloud, and de-packaging" in terms of cost, security, and system operation

+Cloud services (SaaS), which have become indispensable for businesses, offer a variety of advantages, such as improved efficiency in operations and management.
+In addition, companies are moving away from SaaS, moving away from cloud computing, and moving away from package services.
+Furthermore, due to the limitations of system operations, an increasing number of companies are re-evaluating the advantages of their in-house "on-premise" systems and viewing their operations in a positive light.

+Andaze will support such companies that wish to "move away from subsquare systems, cloud computing, and packages.
+Andaze will listen to your concerns about cost, security, performance, and other factors, as well as customization, in order to promote the optimal "de-subscription, de-cloud, and de-packaging (de-SaaS)" for your company.

+{{< space height="h-10" >}}

+##### **● General de-clouding vs. Andaze de-clouding**

+**General de-clouding**

+Migrating a SaaS built system to on-premise

+Migrating systems from on-premise to SaaS and back to on-premise again

+**Anders de-clouding**.

+・Convert to a form of "hybrid cloud" by making decisions on an application-by-application basis

+Andaze's de-subscription, de-cloud, and de-packaging is done by making decisions on a workload (application) by workload basis.
+Rather than moving everything to on-premise, we will consider cost, security, customization, system integration, and other factors, and flexibly respond by keeping necessary SaaS, and moving systems that require unique customization or high security requirements to on-premise.
+However, on-premise is not a conventional type of cloud, but a "private cloud (resource exclusive cloud)" in which resources in the PaaS are used exclusively by one company, and a "hybrid cloud" is built and operated by combining SaaS, a public cloud, and on-premise cloud, a private cloud.
+The "hybrid cloud" is a combination of a public cloud (SaaS) and a private cloud (on-premise cloud).

+{{< space height="h-10" >}}

+##### ●De-subscription, de-cloud, and de-packaging using "hybrid cloud"

+In the on-premise cloud within PaaS, a new system will be built with a workload design that allows movement between on-premise and SaaS, sensitive data from existing core systems will be linked, and only the necessary SaaS will continue to be used.

+##### ●Example of "Depackaging" needs

+Company location: Tokyo / 350 employees / manufacturer
+ We used to use a major sales management system.
+However, because it was a packaged product, there were many specifications that did not match our business practices, making our operations inefficient.
+Therefore, we decided to revamp the system with full-scratch development optimized for our unique business.

+Since this was a replacement of a system that was fundamental to the company, several companies with particular strengths in upstream processes such as requirements definition were considered as candidates.
+After consulting with several companies, we decided to request Andaze K.K. because of their shared team structure and the proposals we received.

+During the development period, we received requests from our employees on site one after another that could not be realized with the previous package product.
+We continue to rely on Andaze for maintenance.

 {{< space height="h-20" >}}

-## Why Choose Andaze?
+## Why Andaze?

 {{< space height="h-6" >}}

-#### (1)	Extensive experience and deep business understanding of cloud solutions
+#### (1) We have extensive experience and deep business understanding of cloud solutions and "de-subscription/de-cloud/de-packaging".

-* ・Our strength lies in our advanced technological capabilities and extensive know-how cultivated through cloud solutions for various industries.
+Our strength lies in our advanced technical capabilities and extensive know-how cultivated through cloud/de-cloud solutions in a variety of industries.

-* ・We go beyond cloud migration to help you further expand your business by taking advantage of the unique characteristics of cloud computing.
+We are not limited to migration to/from the cloud, but also contribute to operational efficiency, cost reduction, and further expansion of business by taking advantage of the unique characteristics of DX.

-* ・We have obtained ISO27001 advanced security management system (ISMS) certification to maintain and improve the balance of confidentiality, integrity and availability of information.
+We have acquired the ISO27001 advanced security management system (ISMS) to maintain and improve the confidentiality, integrity, and availability of information in a well-balanced manner.

 {{< space height="h-6" >}}

-#### (2) In-house complete one-stop service
+#### (2) In-house, one-stop service

-* ・Andaze is responsible for providing services from strategic planning to cloud design, construction, and post-operation.
-There is no process that is thrown entirely to group companies or subcontractors.
+Andaze is responsible for providing services from strategic planning to hybrid cloud design, construction, and post-operation.
+There is no process that is thrown to group companies or subcontractors.

-* ・Development members specializing in cloud technology provide services to meet the needs of the market, not only in terms of functionality and performance, but also within a reasonable cost range.
+Our expert development members provide functions and performance that meet your needs at a reasonable cost.

-* ・We build a strong partnership where you can consult with us on anything regarding DX promotion using the cloud.
+We build a strong partnership where you can consult with us about anything related to DX promotion.

 {{< space height="h-6" >}}

-#### (3) Provide the products you need, in the quantities you need, at the timing you need them
+#### (3) Provide the products you need, in the quantities you need, when you need them

-* ・Experts specializing in promoting cloud computing will propose the best form for customers, from the creation of mechanisms to operational aspects.
+Our experts provide the best solutions for our clients, from the creation of systems to the operational aspects.

-* ・We build the infrastructure necessary for DX utilization, such as AI services, data analysis, and APIs that make full use of advanced technologies.
+We build the foundation necessary for DX utilization, including AI services, data analysis, and APIs that make full use of advanced technologies.

-* ・We adopt "DevOps*", a development method that significantly shortens development time.
+We adopt DevOps*, a development method that significantly shortens development time.

-* ・We provide support such as support for operational audits at the ideal timing according to the customer's requirements.
+We provide support for operational audits at the ideal timing upon request.

-{{< space height="h-2" >}}

-<font color="gray">*DevOps is a software development method in which development and operations work together</font>
+* DevOps* is a software development method in which development and operations work together.

 {{< space height="h-28" >}}